neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 As explained above, the account stores the credentials needed for authentication.
 Obviously these credentials are provider specific and therefore every account is only valid for a specific authentication provider.
-This provider - account connection is stored in a property of the account object named ``authenticationProviderName``.
+This provider to account connection is stored in a property of the account object named ``authenticationProviderName``.
 Appropriate getters and setters are provided.
 The provider name is configured in the *Settings.yaml* file.
 If you look back to the default configuration, you'll find the name of the default authentication provider: ``DefaultProvider``.
 Besides that, each account has another property called ``credentialsSource``, which points to the place or describes the credentials needed for this account.
-This could be an LDAP query string, or in case of the ``PersistedUsernamePasswordProvider`` provider, the username, password hash and salt are stored directly in this member variable.
+This could be an LDAP query string, or in case of the ``PersistedUsernamePasswordProvider``, the username, password hash and salt are stored directly in this member variable.

-It is the responsibility of the authentication provider to check the given credentials from the authentication token, find the correct account for them [#]_ and to decide about the authentication status of this account.
+It is the responsibility of the authentication provider to check the given credentials from the authentication token, find the correct account for them [#]_ and to decide about the authentication status of this token.

 .. note::

   In case of a directory service, the real authentication will probably not take place in the provider itself, but the provider will pass the result of the directory service on to the authentication token.

 .. note::

   The ``DefaultProvider`` authentication provider used in the examples is not shipped with TYPO3 Flow, you have to configure all available authentication providers in your application.

 Creating accounts
 ~~~~~~~~~~~~~~~~~